Lean Six Sigma Green Belt (self-paced, online)

 - Members of industry, non-profit, and government agencies

 - Knowledge/experience/education in probability & statistics is required.
 Students without this background are strongly encouraged to consider the statistics refresher.

-- Binghamton students: Some examples of courses that fulfill this prerequisite include ISE 261, ISE 362, SSIE 505 or CSQ 112.
+- Binghamton students: Some examples of courses that fulfill this prerequisite include ISE 261, ISE 362, SSIE 505, and CSQ 112.

 - Computer with a high-speed internet connection and audio.
 Microsoft Excel is also required.

-- Headset with microphone may be useful but not necessary.
+- Headset with a microphone may be useful but not necessary.